April 22-24, 2015

 Wyndham New Yorker Hotel

 New York City

-It is our great pleasure to present the 12th Annual Young Child Expo & Conference 2015 - a joint project of Fordham University’s Graduate School of Education and Los Niños Services.
+It is our great pleasure to present the 12th Annual Young Child Expo & Conference 2015 - a joint project of Fordham University’s Graduate School of Education and Los Niños Training.
 Our goal is simple – to provide useful information to professionals and parents in order to help all young children learn, grow and reach their full potential.
-Our conference brings over 1000 people together across all kinds of programs, disciplines, and interest areas from speech pathologists to parents, to those working in children’s museums, day care centers, preschools, and those working with children who have autism, attention deficit hyperactivity disorder, or other special needs.
+Our conference brings over 1200 people together across all kinds of programs, disciplines, and interest areas from speech pathologists to parents, to those working in children’s museums, day care centers, preschools, and those working with children who have autism, attention deficit hyperactivity disorder, or other special needs.
 In one unique event, this conference integrates learning about typically developing children as well as those with special needs, including autism.

 2015 program coming soon….

 Jump to a Section: